Volkswagen: Relationship with Porsche and the Volkswagen Law

 On 4 March 2005, the European Commission brought an action against the Federal Republic of Germany before the European Court of Justice, claiming that the Volkswagen Law, which prevents any shareholder in Volkswagen from executing more than 20% of the total voting rights in the firm, was illegally restricting the flow of capital in Europe.
 On 13 February 2007, Advocate General Dámaso Ruiz-Jarabo Colomer submitted an opinion to the court in support of the action.
-This again opened the possibility of a hostile takeover of VW and so on 26 March of the same year Porsche took its holding of Volkswagen shares to 30.9%.
+This again opened the possibility of a hostile takeover of VW.
+On 26 March 2007, Porsche took its holding of Volkswagen shares to 30.9%.
 Porsche formally announced in a press statement that it did not intend to take over Volkswagen, but intended the move to avoid a competitor's taking a large stake and to stop hedge funds from dismantling VW.

-As expected, on 22 October 2007, the European Court of Justice ruled in agreement with Ruiz-Jarabo and the law was struck down.
+As expected, on 22 October 2007, the European Court of Justice ruled in agreement with Ruiz-Jarabo, and the law was struck down.
 In October 2007, the European Court of Justice ruled that the VW law was illegal because it was protectionist.
-At that time, Porsche held 31% of VW shares – although a smaller proportion of voting rights, due to the Volkswagen Law – and there had been speculation that Porsche would be interested in taking over VW if the law did not stand in its way.
+At that time, Porsche held 31% of VW shares – a smaller proportion of voting rights due to the Volkswagen Law – and there had been speculation that Porsche would be interested in taking over VW if the law did not stand in its way.
 The court also prevented the government from appointing Volkswagen board members.
 The German government then rewrote the Volkswagen law, only to be sued again.
 In October 2013, the EU Court of Justice in Luxembourg ruled that the rewritten Volkswagen law "complied in full" with EU rules.

 On 26 October 2008, Porsche revealed its plan to assume control of VW.
 As of that day, it held 42.6% of Volkswagen's ordinary shares and stock options on another 31.5%.
-Combined with the state of Lower Saxony's 20.1% stake, this left only 5.8% of shares on the market—mostly with index funds that could not legally sell.
-Hedge funds desperate to cover their short positions forced Volkswagen stock above one thousand euros per share, briefly making it the world's largest company by market capitalisation on 28 October 2008.
-By January 2009, Porsche had a 50.76% holding in Volkswagen AG, although the "Volkswagen Law" prevented it from taking control of the company.
+Combined with the state of Lower Saxony's 20.1% stake, this left only 5.8% of shares on the market – mostly with index funds that could not legally sell.
+Hedge funds desperate to cover their short positions forced Volkswagen stock above per share, briefly making it the world's largest company by market capitalisation on 28 October 2008.
+By January 2009, Porsche had a 50.76% holding in Volkswagen AG, although the Volkswagen Law prevented it from taking control of the company.